Localization and Approximations for Distributed Non-convex Optimization

-Now consider a scenario where $\gd f_i$ is no longer Lipschitz continuous for some $i$.
-The idea is use a series of functions whose gradients \emph{are} Lipschitz continuous to approach $f_i$.
-This is commonly known as the proximal approximation method in the literature of convex optimization, except that our objective is now nonconvex.
+In contrast to the common setting in the optimization literature, we consider a scenario where $\gd f_i$ is not Lipschitz continuous for some $i$.
+Our idea to relax this Lipschitz assumption is to use a sequence of functions whose gradients \emph{are} Lipschitz continuous to approximate $f_i$.
+This is commonly known as the proximal approximation method in the literature of convex optimization, except that our objective is now non-convex.